Why tech giants want to protect citizens’ phones from the Government

 Many well known tech companies, including Google, Facebook and Apple, are urging the US Supreme Court to make it harder for law enforcement officials to obtain individuals’ sensitive cell phone data.
 It is becoming increasingly common for police and other government agencies to request personal information on suspects.
 The most common case is the tracking of location, which can be pinpointed by triangulating a phone signal among cell towers.

-This issue was brought to light by Timothy Carpenter who was convicted for series of armed robberies in Ohio and Michigan in 2011.
+This issue was brought to light by Timothy Carpenter who was convicted for a series of armed robberies in Ohio and Michigan in 2011.
 The police managed to find him after trawling through 127 days’ worth of data provided by MetroPCS and Sprint.
 They then used this data to pull together about 12,898 different locations for Carpenter during the time of the robberies.
 During his trial the judges ruled that cell phone location data didn’t merit Fourth Amendment protections against unreasonable searches and that the officers didn’t need a warrant.

 The cell phone giant Verizon, is among the many companies who voiced concern over the case.
 Carpenter v.
 United States is “one of the most important Fourth Amendment cases in recent memory,” wrote Craig Silliman, Verizon’s executive vice president for public policy and general counsel, this Monday.